 - 1. Obtain a valid certificate for z/OSMF and place it in the z/OSMF keyring.
 For more information, see Configure the z/OSMF Keyring and Certificate. - 2.
 Re-create the Zowe keystore by deleting it and re-creating it.
-For more information, see Configuring Zowe certificates on page 156.
+For more information, see Configuring Zowe certificates.
 The Zowe keystore directory is the value of the KEYSTORE_DIRECTORY variable in the instance.env file in the instance directory that is used to launch Zowe.
-See Keystore configuration on page 173 for more information.
+See Creating and configuring the Zowe instance directory for more information.